-Guilt is a powerful emotion.
+Guilt is a powerful emotion that can profoundly impact your life.

 What is unhealthy guilt?